clarinsi/cordex/README.md

 #### path
 Required in `write` function.
 Destination where results are going to be written.

-#### collocation_sentence_map_dest
-Default value `None`.
-Optional parameter in `write` function, that should contain path to folder, where mappings between collocations and sentences will be saved.
-If this is set to `None` mappings will not be stored.

 #### multiple_output
 Default value `None`.
 Parameter in `write` function, that enables users to store results in multiple files, one file per one syntactic structure.
 In this case path should point to folder.
 If this is `None`, results are stored in single file.